OctopusDeploy/blog/blog/2018-10/kubernetes-canary-deployments/index.md

 ![](helm-step.png "width=500")

 There are a few settings of interest in this step.
 The first is the `Helm Client Tool` configuration.
-I've used the `Custom packaged helm client tool` option, and pointed it to the Helm binary package we uploaded to the built in feed earlier.
+I've used the `Custom packaged helm client tool` option and pointed it to the Helm binary package we uploaded to the built-in feed earlier.
 The `Helm executable location` of `windows-amd64/helm.exe` refers to the `helm.exe` file in the archive.
-In the screenshot below you can see the directory structure of the archive.
+In the screenshot below, you can see the directory structure of the archive.

 ![](helm-archive.png "width=500")